 4. Have your writing easily accessible

 One key to succeeding at NaNoWriMo is to have your writing easily accessible.
-Whether you carry a notebook around or have a writing app, you’ll want it nearby and easy to write in.
+Whether you carry a notebook around or have book writing software you use, you’ll want it nearby and easy to write in.

 That way, when you have things such as missed appointments, are stuck in a long train commute, or have some spare time while your kids nap, you can crank out a few hundred words.

 You’d be surprised at how many small pockets you can find in a day to put in a little writing here and there.
-It might not seem like much at first, but you would be surprised at how fast it can add up.
+It might not seem like much at first, but it can really add up.

 5. Track your progress